“Give a bowl of rice to a man and you will feed him for a day. Teach him how to grow his own rice and you will save his life.” – Confucious

 Visit any household in Assam or an ethnic restaurant for lunch or dinner, you’ll definitely be served with rice on a platter!
 Rice with an assortment of traditional herbs, ‘aloo pitika’, dal and fish is a must for a proper lunch meal in Assam.
 The non-vegetarian element can be anything between fish, duck, chicken or mutton though.

 Rice grounded and mixed with elements like jaggery and sesame gives us the ‘Til Pitha’, the same with coconut and sugar element gives the ‘Narikhol Pitha’.
-Rice steamed in the lid of a kettle and offered with coconut and jaggery gives us the ‘Tekeli Pitha’ or Kettle Pitha.
-In addition to being a food item, rice is also a sacred element.
+It is steamed in the lid of a kettle and offered with coconut and jaggery gives us the ‘Tekeli Pitha’ or Kettle Pitha.
+In addition to being a food item, it is also a sacred element.
 It is used as a pious element in festivals, religious events, weddings and rituals.
 People in the Northeast takes different varieties of rice — there is the sticky ‘Bora Saul’, the aromatic ‘Joha Saul’, the upland ‘Ahu Saul’, the nutritious ‘Black Rice’, the ‘Bao Dhaan’ or ‘Red Rice’ and the mud rice or ‘Boka Saul’.

 Sticky Rice Bora Saul is most commonly taken as a breakfast cereal with milk and jaggery.
 Its sticky quotient makes it a good element in preparation of kheer and different Jalpan types.
-This rice is also used in making good quality rice beers.
+This rice is also used in making good quality beers.

 Boka Saul or mud rice is a soft rice that can be taken without being cooked!
 Just soak it for an hour or so, add a sweet element to it and one can have it with curd or milk and banana.
 The Boka Saul has been recently bestowed with the GI (geographical indication) tag by the Government of India Intellectual Property India (IPI) Body.